mminkjan/fractol/README.md

 #### Example
 ```
-$ git clone git@github.com:jdsmith022/fractol.git [name-directory]
+$ git clone git@github.com:jdsmith022/fractol.git [directory-name]
 ```

 ### Usage

 In terminal, go into the project directory.
-Run Make to compile.
+This program uses a makefile to compile.
+To compile, run:
 ```
 $ make
 ```
 The executable name is fractol.
+To run, chose one of the four optional fractal as a parameter.
 Run program with:
 ```
 $ ./fractol [name-of-desire-fractol]
 ```